Tightness of discrete Gibbsian line ensembles

 \begin{example}{E2} Suppose $H^{\mathrm{RW}}$ corresponds to a geometric distribution with parameter $q\in (0,1)$, i.e., $\alpha = 0$, $\beta = \infty$, and $H^{\mathrm{RW}}(k) = -\log[q(1-q)^k] = -k\log(1-q) - \log q$ for integers $k\geq 0$.
 Then Assumption \ref{KMT} is satisfied, and the extension of $H^{\mathrm{RW}}$ to $\mathbb{R}\cup\{\pm\infty\}$ is linear and thus convex, so Assumption \ref{assume1} also holds. \end{example}

 We now give a definition which contains the assumptions we require for tightness of a sequence of $H^{\mathrm{RW}}$-Gibbsian line ensembles.
-The most important assumption is a mild uniform control on the one-point marginals of the top curve near integer times, with a global parabolic shift.
+This is essentially a restatement of Assumptions \ref{a1} and \ref{a2}.
+The most important condition is a mild uniform control on the one-point marginals of the top curve near integer times, with a global parabolic shift.